 Marmite is also rich in vitamins B1, B2, and B3, and provides nearly 50% of your recommended daily allowance of folic acid (or vitamin B9) per serving.
-B vitamins help you to convert your food into fuel, stabilising your energy levels, whilst folic acid also helps your body to produce and maintain new cells, which is why the supplement is often recommended to help boost fertility and during pregnancy.
+B vitamins help you to convert your food into fuel, stabilising your energy levels, whilst folic acid (opens in new tab) also helps your body to produce and maintain new cells, which is why the supplement is often recommended to increase fertility.

 Marmite is low in calories

 Per recommended 8g portion of Marmite, there's only 22 calories and less than 0.5g of fat, which as toast-topper options go is actually pretty virtuous - and theoretically, because the flavour is so strong, you'll only use it sparingly.

 We're all struggling to sleep at the moment and a lack of sleep isn't good for our minds or bodies.
 Back in 2016, Lisa Artis, a spokesperson for The Sleep Council, recommended a banana, lettuce and Marmite sandwich (no, really!) as one of the best things to eat if you want to fix your sleep problems.

 'The Romans thought that lettuce was good for sleep,' she explained.
 'But the crème-de-la-crème 'sleep sandwich' has to be a banana, Marmite and lettuce butty.
 Banana is an excellent source of magnesium and potassium, which help to relax over-stressed muscles.
 They also contain all-important tryptophan to stimulate production of those key brain-calming hormones - and Marmite also contains natural substances that help induce sleep.'